 Why should I have a massage when I am pregnant?

-According to psychologist, psychotherapist and author Robin Grille, from the third trimester in utero, through birth and the crucial bonding time that follows, our primal experiences mark us for life.
-"Our moods, attitudes, relationship styles, our reactions under stress, even the functioning of our immune systems bear the imprint of how we were ushered into life," Robin Grille says.
+Our primal experiences mark us for life.
+"Our moods, attitudes, relationship styles, our reactions under stress, even the functioning of our immune systems bear the imprint of how we were ushered into life," Robin Grille, the highly respected psychologist, psychotherapist and author says.

 Sooth and relieve pain to the lower back, pelvic and uterine ligaments, which may occur due to the muscle imbalance caused as the uterus expands, ligaments stretch and the centre of gravity shifts

 Reduce stress, which can result in premature labour due to production of corticotrophin releasing hormones (CRH).
-Stress can further result in low birth weight which correlates with high blood pressure in mothers, long term infant behavioural problems such as ADD, and cognitive and neuromotor developmental delays
+Stress can further result in low birth weight which correlates with high blood pressure in mothers, long term infant behavioural problems, and cognitive and neuromotor developmental delays

 Reduce the risks of pre-eclampsia and other hypertensive disorders, which may be a consequence of increased blood pressure due to stress